Ghini/ghini.desktop/doc/imex.rst

 name of the fourth picture for plant number 1 within accession 2018.0020, identified to rank genus as an Epidendrum.

+The :menuselection:`Tools-->Import-->Pictures` functionality
-The functionality described here can help you using an ordered collection of plant pictures either to initialize a ghini database, but also for periodically adding to it.
+here described is meant for importing an ordered collection of plant pictures either to initialize a ghini database, or for periodically adding to it.

 Use :menuselection:`Tools-->Import-->Pictures` to activate this import tool.
 The tool is made up of several steps: parameter